obophenotype/cell-ontology/docs/relations_guide.md

 ## Recording synaptic connectivity (neurons)

-To record neuron-to-neuron or motor neuron-to-target cell connectivity, consider the following object properties.
-These properties should be used when connectivity is key to the definition, for example, in cases where a motor neuron type is defined by the type of muscle cell on which it synapses.
+To record neuron-to-neuron or motor neuron-to-target muscle connectivity, consider the following object properties.
+These properties should be used when connectivity is key to the definition, for example, in cases where a motor neuron type is defined by the type of muscle fiber on which it synapses.

 ### [<u>synapsed to</u>](http://purl.obolibrary.org/obo/RO_0002120)